Education in Pediatrics Across the Continuum (EPAC)

 The Goals of EPAC Are:

-• Demonstrate the ability to advance learners based on competency from the beginning of the clinical years through board eligibility
+• To advance learners based on competency from the beginning of the clinical years through board eligibility

-• Demonstrate the role of a specialty-focused longitudinal integrated clerkship in this competency-based advancement
+• Provide a specialty-focused longitudinal integrated clerkship (LIC) in this program

 What EPAC Means:

-• LIC: The EPAC Longitudinal Integrated Curriculum (LIC) is designed to represent the entire core clerkship curriculum at the University of Minnesota Medical School using, when appropriate, a pediatric patient population as the target demographic.
-Progress along this curriculum will proceed in a time-variable fashion according to the pace of progress toward entrustment with intern-level responsibilities.
+• LIC: The EPAC Longitudinal Integrated Curriculum (LIC) is designed to represent the entire clinical immersion curriculum at the University of Minnesota Medical School using, when appropriate, a pediatric patient population as the target demographic.
+Progress along this curriculum will proceed in a time-variable fashion according to the pace of progress toward entrustment with intern-level responsibilities and successful completion of required curriculum and assessments.

-• Transition Phase: Once EPAC learners are deemed entrustable on the 13 Core EPAs for Entering Residency, and have completed the required elements in each core discipline, they will enter the transition phase.
-Transition phase consists of 4 weeks of a general pediatrics hospitalist sub-internship and 4 weeks of an intensive care sub-internship.
+• Specialty Specific Transition Phase: Once EPAC learners have demonstrated the ability to do the 13 Core EPAs for Entering Residency at a level of indirect supervision, all findings double checked, and they have completed the required elements in each core discipline, they will enter the specialty specific transition phase.
+Transition phase consists of an acting internship in general pediatrics hospitalist service, a sub-internship in intensive care (e.g., NICU), taking USMLE Step 2 and some electives.

-• Enrichment Opportunities: If a learner needs more time in a certain discipline either before or after the transition phase, enrichment opportunities will be created and provided.
+• Enrichment Opportunities: If a learner needs more time in a certain discipline either before or after the specialty specific transition phase, enrichment opportunities will be created and provided.

-• Residency: Once an EPAC learner has completed these phases, they will receive their Doctor of Medicine diploma from the medical school and transition to residency at the University of Minnesota.
+• Residency: Once an EPAC learner has completed these phases, they will receive their Doctor of Medicine diploma from the medical school and transition to residency in general pediatrics at the University of Minnesota.

 What makes a good EPAC Candidate?